rosshadden/sublime-xpath/README.md

 - `max_results_to_show` - the maximum number of results to show from the xpath query.
 Set to <= 0 for no limit.
 Useful to speed up display of results when there are lots.
 - `normalize_whitespace_in_preview` - whether or not to normalize whitespace for text results in the preview.
 Defaults to `false`, because there are situations when it is important to see exact results.
 - `variables` - a dictionary of custom variables, which can be used when writing an XPath query expression.
+- `auto_completion_triggers` - characters that, when typed while entering an XPath expression, will automatically show autocompletions.
+If empty, autocompletion can still be triggered manually.
+- `intelligent_auto_complete` - whether or not to include intelligent autocompletion suggestions from the document.

 <a name="demos"></a>
 ## Demonstrations